Curiousss/EVA/Phase2/Session9/Readme.md

     done = torch.Tensor (batch_dones).to(device)
 ```

-Step 5:
-From the next state s\`, the Actor target plays the next action a\`.
+### Step 5: From the next state s\`, the Actor target plays the next action a\`.
 Both are used later by the Critic.
-- s' is the next observation that is not seen yet, and the AT is predicting the next action a'

 ```python
 self.actor_target.forward(next_state)
 ```

-We add Gaussian noise to this next action a'.
+### Step 6:: We add Gaussian noise to this next action a'.
 This is the same as exploration!
-Step 6:

 - s'-> AT-> a' x gaussian noise
 - Gaussian noise is used because we are trying to predicted for a next unseen observation.
 The noise also adds stochasticity.
 Since it gives a range of possible values it gives stability to the Critic.